Shr3y4sm/Clyst/README.md

 1. **Browsing & Discovery**
    - Explore the community feed for inspiration
-   - Browse the marketplace for products
+   - Browse the marketplace with star ratings displayed on each product
    - Use natural language search (e.g., "abstract paintings under 5000")
+   - View average ratings and review counts to make informed decisions

 2. **Search Features**
    - Search by keywords, artist names, or descriptions
    - Filter by price ranges
    - Use phrases like "landscape oil painting below 7500"

+3. **Shopping Cart**
+   - Add products to cart with custom quantities
+   - Update quantities or remove items from cart
+   - View total price before checkout
+   - Proceed to checkout for order placement

-3. **Product Interaction**
+4. **Product Interaction**
-   - View detailed product information
+   - View detailed product information with ratings
+   - Leave reviews with 1-5 star ratings
+   - Read other buyers' reviews and ratings
+   - Rate and review products in one unified interface
    - Contact artists through their profiles
    - Use text-to-speech for accessibility

+5. **Order Management**
+   - Complete checkout process for cart items
+   - Track order status (pending, completed, cancelled)
+   - View order history with details and pricing

 ## 🔍 Search Capabilities